“Let your community feed your creativity.”

 “Reviewers often read the project summary first and then skip ahead to scrutinize the budget; if both are well constructed and match the grant program guidelines, reviewers then study the entire proposal.”

 3. Complete Project Description

 Flesh out your summary using subheadings.
 Spell out what you aim to do and what problems you intend to address.
-For instance, if you seek funds to present concerts for disadvantaged audiences, subheadings might include, Objectives, Audience, Venues, Repertoire, Performers, Timeline.
+For instance, if you seek funds to present concerts for disadvantaged or historically excluded audiences, subheadings might include, Objectives, Audience, Venues, Repertoire, Performers, Timeline.